As a business coach for wedding photographers, I get asked all of the time: What is the most effective way for me to market my photography business?

 Sometimes it takes doing something to realize that we went against our intuition.
 Then we learn and can tell ourselves, hey, we’re not going to do that again.
 It didn’t feel good and it didn’t bring us any results as a marketing strategy either.
 Sometimes it takes doing something that we THOUGHT was a good idea to leave us with a result that doesn’t feel like we thought it would.
 Then we adjust from there for our next round of marketing.

 It’s also important to recognize that different seasons of your life will call for different marketing strategies.
 There was a time in our life when we ENJOYED hustling.
 We photographed every opportunity that came our way, self-promoted endlessly on social media, paid for advertising, and sold ourselves short to get more work.
 We enjoyed it until we didn’t anymore, and then we adjusted accordingly to a way that felt better.
 In this season in our lives, being parents of two and being more in tune with the things that bring peace in our lives, we rely on blogging and SEO, making connections in our community, and word-of-mouth marketing.
-It feels very right to us now, but we never take for granted that we are ever shifting and evolving humans and that something could feel better to us in the next season of life.
+It feels very right for us now, but we never take for granted that we are ever-shifting and evolving humans and that something could feel better to use in the next season of life.

 I’ve spent many years trying, failing, learning, and growing, and as a result, I’ve got plenty to share with other self-employed photography business owners.
 If you’re a photographer and want some more personalized advice on how to share and market your value in a way that feels right and gets results, be sure to check out my coaching page to see what I can do for you.